orbeon/orbeon-forms-doc/Form-Builder:-Validation.md

 ![Alert Messages](images/fr-validation.png)

-## Localization of messages

-All alert messages can be localized.

-When opening the dialog, the current language of the form determines the language used.
-To switch languages:

-- close the dialog
-- select another form language
-- reopen the dialog

-## Validation error and review messages dialog
+## Validation errors and review messages dialog

 By default, when saving or sending form data, the following happens: